de-shyt/CUB_conspects/2-spring2023/Software engineering.md

 ##### Use Case Diagrams

 - use case = chunk of functionality, not a software module.
 Should contain a verb in its name
-- actor = someone or some thing interacting with system under development.
+- actor = someone or something interacting with system under development.
 Like a role in a scenario

   Relationships between actors and use cases are visualized.